A Chattanooga Weekend – 3 Days in the Scenic City!

 Front of the Chattanooga Choo Choo, great lodgin for your weekend in Chattanooga.

-The Chattanooga Choo Choo was recently renovated and offers an unusual opportunity.
+The Hotel Chalet was recently renovated and offers an unusual opportunity.
 You can sleep in a boxcar.
 It’s not your hobo style car but more of a return to the Golden Age of Rail when all the millionaire robber barons had a sleeping car of their own when they traveled.
 Naturally, they also offer luxury traditional hotel rooms.
-If you are not staying there, it is worth a visit to see the famous Choo Choo and the Glenn Miller Rose Garden.

 Buy tickets for other great Chattanooga Tours and Attractions now.